 Here's the truth: The vast majority of properly dosed psilocybin therapy sessions are calm, quiet, introspective experiences that still rank as exceptionally profound.
 Most clients spend their session lying down with eye masks or closed eyes, though some clients look up at the ceiing, or even stand or pace around the room while thinking out loud.
 The key hallmark of a psilocybin therapy is the ability to do deep cognitive and emotional processing, often accessing areas of your memory or psyche you realize just weren't possible in normal day to day life.
 You might cry as you release grief you've been holding for years.
 You might have insights about your childhood or your patterns.
 You might feel waves of emotion—sadness, relief, deep self-love and a feeling of connectedness to others and the world.

 But you're unlikely to see pink elephants, encounter demons, or lose your grip on reality in a controlled, strategically designed therapeutic session.
+(It's important to note that these things do happen but they are exceptionally rare - less than 1% - and when matter like this does arise, it is symbolic.)
 Let's walk through what actually happens so you can approach your session with realistic expectations rather than Hollywood-fueled fears.

 Before We Begin: Dispelling the Myths